 For discrete attributes, jittering circumvents the overlap of points which have the same value for both axes, and therefore the density of points in the region corresponds better to the data.
 As an example, the scatterplot for the Titanic data set, reporting on the gender of the passengers and the traveling class is shown below; without jittering, the scatterplot would display only eight distinct points.

-Here is an example of the Scatter Plot widget if the Show class density box is ticked.
+Here is an example of the Scatter Plot widget if the Show class density and Show regression line boxes are ticked.

 Intelligent Data Visualization